Everything You Need to Know About Emotional Support Cats

 If you have a mental or emotional disability and wish to include an emotional support cat in your treatment plan, consider these breeds:

-The American Shorthair is a family favorite and an ideal choice for an emotional support cat.
+The American Shorthair is a family favorite and ideal for an emotional support cat.
 They have even temperaments and above-average intelligence levels.
 This breed is very gentle-natured and good around kids and other animals.
 American Shorthairs make excellent emotional support cats.

 The American Bobtail is a relatively new breed but is already a fan favorite for emotional support cats, therapy cats, and family pets.
-They are known to be affectionate, active, less vocal, and very independent.
+They are affectionate, active, less vocal, and very independent.
 Additionally, American Bobtail cats have tails almost half the size of other cat breeds.
 They make wonderful companions for anyone in need of comfort and support.

 The Russian Blue cat breed is intelligent, easy to love, and extremely quiet.
 While they are less demanding than other felines, Russian Blues are very affectionate toward their owners.
 These are classic family cats, as well as ideal emotional support cats.